 Each student must maintain a minimum of three clients throughout the semester.
-I recommend that you maintain a larger client load to ensure that you complete the course, as clients may miss sessions or stop coming to counseling.
+Because client loads vary (due to cancellation, illness, no shows, etc.), I recommend that you maintain a larger client load to ensure that you complete the course.
 You must accumulate a minimum of 40 hours of direct client contact and demonstrate fundamental competence as a counselor to complete this course.
 Additionally, 60 indirect hours must be accrued through providing indirect services (i.e. case notes, research, paperwork, etc.) for a total of 100 hours.
 When necessary, the instructor may require a student to accumulate additional counseling hours or engage in additional learning activities to achieve and demonstrate fundamental competence and/or to avoid client abandonment.